 Most countries in Europe and the US have their own systems in place, and you can find shelters if you have nowhere to go, or find a lawyer who does pro bono cases and see if they can take you on.

-If you’ve been suffering for a long time, it’s likely that your perception of what’s right and what’s wrong has changed.
+If you’ve been suffering from the trauma of domestic abuse for a long time, it’s likely that your perception of what’s right and what’s wrong has changed.
 You are traumatized and scared, and your every sentence tends to begin or end with “I’m sorry.”
 You’ve learned how to be silent and unobtrusive, you’ve learned to never speak your mind, to submit.

 Anything just so you wouldn’t provoke the rage of your abuser.
 Your mind will need time to realize that abuse isn’t the default state of things, that the way you’ve been treated is unacceptable.
 Take small steps and start talking about what happened.
 And if you’re not ready for that, just start talking, about anything.
 Speak your mind, you no longer need to be silent.